AI Diamond 9: A Ready-to-Run CPD Lesson for Ranking Classroom Uses of AI

 SEND scaffolding surprises people.
 It's usually not a top-three choice initially, but once discussed, it moves up.
 Teachers say: "We've been asking SENCOs to create individualised resources manually.
 AI can do this in seconds.
 It feels like it should be a priority."

-The Ofsted Research Review series has consistently found that teacher judgement remains the single strongest factor in pupil progress.
+The Ofsted Research Review series emphasises the importance of a well-sequenced, knowledge-rich curriculum, where teachers' expert decisions about what to teach and how to teach it are central to pupil progress.
 That means your staff's expert reading of the classroom matters more than any tool.
 Ranking AI uses forces you to keep that lens: What does our team see that AI should enable?

 Research assistance (finding information) rarely makes the top five.
 Teachers say: "Pupils need to struggle a bit with finding information.
 Too easy and they don't retain it."
 The cognitive science backs this.
 Agarwal's work on retrieval practice shows that the struggle of retrieving information is what cements it in memory.
 Make it effortless, and encoding weakens.